computationalcognitivescience/lovelace/content/_part_ii/subset.md

 **Verbal:** I think so yes.
 {% endindent %}

-{% indent 1 %}
+{% indent 4 %}
 **Formal:** We should rigorously check if it really captures what you have in mind.
 Let's explore this with an example.
 Say a host knows six people they all like, i.e., $$P=L=\{A,B,C,D,E,F\}$$.
 We can depict their like and dislike relations in a figure.
 The color of the lines indicate for each pair of persons $$p_i, p_j \in P$$ the value of $$like(p_i, p_j)$$:

-fig/selecting-example1.pdf
+{% maincolumn 'assets/img/selecting-example1.png' '' %}

 Who would you predict the host would invite?
 {% endindent %}